jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   still green.

-* I no longer need the :ref:`else clause<if statements>` for when the current light is NOT :red:`RED` and the timer is :red:`NOT done` because it returns the default state (``'RED', 'WALK'``) .
+* I no longer need the :ref:`else clause<if statements>` for when the current light is NOT :red:`RED` AND the timer is :red:`NOT done` because it returns the default state (``'RED', 'WALK'``) .
 I comment it out and the other :ref:`if statements` below it to make sure they are not run

   .. code-block:: python
     :lineno-start: 9